qwertologe/cutz/README.md

 Default output format is csv.
 Optional output variants:

-* html (table records with optional thead, tbody and tfoot)
+* html (table records with optional thead, tbody and tfoot); additional html attributes are possible
 * text (aligned; special ansi if used with thead and tfoot)

 ## OPTIONS